The TWRA needs your help in collecting invasive carp

 This species of invasive carp eats microscopic algae and zooplankton.
 They are problematic for the same reasons as mentioned for the Bighead Carp.
 They compete for food and space with our native species.

-In addition, when Silver Carp are startled they have a tendency to leap out of the water and can jump as high as eight feet.
-Therefore they are even more problematic because of the potential to injure boaters, jet skiers, and water skiers.
+In addition, when Silver Carps are startled they have a tendency to leap out of the water and can jump as high as eight feet.
+Therefore, they are even more problematic because of the potential to injure boaters and recreators.

 Silver Carp can grow as large as 60 pounds.

-In the Tennessee River, Silver carp are most abundant in Kentucky Reservoir, with an emerging population in Pickwick Reservoir as well.
-The most upstream report of Silver Carp on the Tennessee River was Wheeler Reservoir in Decatur, Alabama.
+In the Tennessee River, Silver Carp are most abundant in Kentucky Reservoir, with an emerging population in Pickwick Reservoir as well.
+The most upstream report of Silver Carp on the Tennessee River was a fish leaping into the boat of an angler on Chickamauga Reservoir in October 2019.
 On the Cumberland River, they have been observed as far upstream as Cordell Hull Dam.

 This species of invasive carp eats snails and mussels.
 It was brought into the U.S. to control snails in commercial catfish ponds.
 Snails serve as a host for parasitic worms that get into fish flesh thus making catfish meat unappealing.
 Eliminating the snails eliminates the parasitic worms.